-We just raised a large seed round from top tier Bay Area investors and we are looking for amazing backend engineer.
-You'd be one of the first backend developers and you will play a key role in establishing our engineering culture.
+We just raised a large seed round from top tier Bay Area investors and we are looking for amazing frontend engineer.
+You'd be one of the first frontend developers and you will play a key role in establishing our engineering culture.

 Your first 6 months

 Here's what you'll do in your first 6 months:

 - Gain empathy for our customers and their users.

 - Play a pivotal role in defining and executing our MVP.

 - Ship proof of concepts with early customers

 - Own Candu's infrastructure and manage our AWS account and infrastructure

 - Define and create both internal- and customer-facing APIs